StephenRiosDev/Jennifer-Faye-Portfolio/README.md

 * Materialize 1.0.0

 ## Status
-Project is: finsihed and published.
+Project is: finished and published.
 Adding new projects as they are completed.

 ## Contact
 Created by [@jennifer0101](https://www.fayecreative.com) - feel free to contact me!